 Hawk’s kind intervention enabled all these students and many more to continue learning with their peers despite disruptions or challenges in their lives.
 In addition, she takes turns joining each student in the class for lunch to get to know the “whole person.”
 Her warmth and fortitude provide valuable life lessons that profoundly reinforce the academic curriculum for the entire class, a collaborative learning community that supports and celebrates together through challenges and successes.

-“My objective is to teach my kids how to succeed each in their own way and by showing each individual student methods that are customized..." (read more)
+“My objective is to teach my kids how to succeed each in..." (read more)

 Feb 02, 2015

 WJLA-TV | ABC | Jan 29, 2015 | Washington, DC